 If you are like me you probably needed to change career after stroke.

-I was seven years into growing my business when stroke happened to me and early on I managed just, to keep the business afloat.
-By the time I was 4 years into my stroke journey my health needed a change of pace.
+I was seven years into growing my business when a stroke happened to me and early on I managed just, to keep the business afloat.
+By the time I was 4 years into my stroke journey, my health needed a change of pace.

 Starting from scratch was never going to be easy, and what would have made things better is exactly why I invited Paul to be a guest on the show.

-Paul Higgins is a corporate escapee and after making the brave step to GO, he spent 5 years building startups and learnt the hard way what worked and often – what DIDN’T !!!
+Paul Higgins is a corporate escapee and after making the brave step to GO, he spent 5 years building startups and learned the hard way what worked and often – what DIDN’T !!!

 Not wanting others to go through the same challenges Paul created build live give.
 An online community supporting others looking to change their career avoid some of the pitfalls.

 To connect with Paul go here.

 07:31 What could have been said and done

 16:08 Lifestyle change

 20:47 Communicated with our loved ones about our condition